Topological Phases in Fractals: Local Spin Chern Marker in the Sierpinski carpet Kane-Mele-Rashba Model: Conclusions

 \section{Conclusions}

 In this work, we present a detailed study of the spectral properties and local topology of the Kane-Mele-Rashba model on a SC fractal constructed over an underlying honeycomb mesh.
 In the quantum spin Hall insulator phase, the in-gap topological states in the model's energy spectrum exhibit a staircase profile as the fractal generation of the SC increases.
 This staircase profile in energy spectra translates into the appearance of sharp peaks in the density of states in the in-gap energy region.
 We also show that the valence-projected spin spectrum exhibits a gap $\Delta^{s_z}$ in both the quantum spin Hall insulator and the trivial phases, which remains robust against an increase in fractal generation.
 This enables the definition of a local spin Chern marker that captures the spatially resolved topology of the quantum spin Hall insulating phase.
 We numerically computed the local spin Chern marker in a flake with a large number of sites, showing that this topological marker captures the expected behavior up to the third fractal generation of the Sierpinski carpet.
-Our work may be useful for the comprehension of topological quantum fractals and expands the scope of local spin Chern marker methods to applications in complex fractal geometry.
+Our work may be useful for the comprehension of topological electronic fractals and expands the scope of local spin Chern marker methods to applications in complex fractal geometry.
+Additionally, it may provide a solid foundation for future research into spin-dependent quantum transport in fractals \cite{Veen2016, Fischer2021, Fremling2020}, as well as for exploring more intricate fractal geometries \cite{Eek2024}.

+Furthermore, the fractal geometries presented in this work exhibit an intricate spectral distribution.
+Within the QSHI phase, these fractal states display rich edge configurations with a hierarchical structure.
+Photonic \cite{Lannebere2019, Lannebere2018, Khanikaev2012}, acoustic \cite{Torrent2012, Khanikaev2015}, and electric circuit \cite{Yang2024, Hofmann2019, Yang2021} analogues of electronic topological models are currently being developed.
+The results presented here for electronic fractals, particularly the signatures of in-gap edge states in the QSHI phase, could support the design of novel fractal structures in related analogue systems \cite{Biesenthal2022, Zhang2023, He2024}.